Improve Self-Awareness And Get to Know Yourself

-Know yourself.
+Self-awareness was first acknowledged by Socrates when he said: ‘Know yourself’.
 What a powerful statement!
-Socrates may not have lived in a period where knowledge of the subconscious was just one Google click away, but he was sufficiently self-aware to understand the supreme importance of self-awareness and to share that with the world.
+Well, he may not have lived in a period where information of the psyche was just one Google click away.
+But he was sufficiently self-aware to understand the supreme importance to improve self-awareness and sharing its benefits with the world.

 1. First, there is such a thing as a self, an identity.

 2. Second, it is possible to drill down into this self, to get to know it, and to recognize the automatic patterns that manage our decision-making, emotional regulation, and behavior.